snbennett/phyloGeo/README.md

 # Course Instructions: Phylogeographic Workshop Day 3 – Using Git, GitHub, R, and RStudio

+Pick your OS below and follow along to get your computer working for today's lesson.
+See the 'hint' at the bottom if you are having trouble.
+For Mac M1 or new (i.e. Mac - Silicon) scroll down, for PC's go [(Windows)] or scroll way down.

+# (Mac - Silicon)

 ## Step 1: Install Xcode

 Xcode is required for compiling and installing certain packages in R. To install Xcode: